mrbuilder1961/ChatPatches/README.md

 ## FAQ
 - What Minecraft version can I use this with?
-  - The *latest Fabric* versions of Minecraft, plus 1.18.x.
-Quilt seemingly works out of the box, but I don't specifically develop versions for it.
+  - Currently, all recent Fabric versions have releases; however, only widely-used versions are going to be maintained going forward.
 - Will you make it for (older Minecraft version)?
-  - Unless it's after 1.18.x, then probably not.
-Any older version would only be considered if it was requested across the board, because I don't have the time for that!
+  - No. If Minecraft's codebase allows for it, I'll consider making a release that would support a wide range of versions, but if it's too difficult then I won't bother as almost nobody plays those versions anymore.
 - Will you make this for Forge or NeoForge?
-  - Yes, but it won't be ready for at least a few more months.
+  - Yes to NeoForge, but I need to cross some more important things off the agenda first.
+Maybe to Forge, but it's unlikely given 1.20.1 is already 3 years old.
 - I found a bug/issue, what do I do?
   - First, make sure you're on the latest version of Chat Patches for your Minecraft version.
-If it doesn't go away, you can click on the Issues tab on this page, and if it hasn't been reported yet, you can create a new report!
-Make sure to fill out the entire thing as much as possible.
+If it doesn't go away, you can click on the Issues tab on this page, and if it hasn't been reported yet, you can create a new report! **FILL OUT THE ENTIRE REPORT.**
 - It says I need to install Fabric, but I already have it installed?
   - [Install the Fabric API.](https://modrinth.com/mod/fabric-api)
 - Do servers need this mod?
   - Nope!
-It's entirely client-side, meaning it won't do anything if installed on the server.
+It's entirely client-side (it won't do anything if installed on the server).
 - I can't access the config menu in-game!
   - <u>For 1.19.2+:</u>
     - Installing either [Mod Menu](https://modrinth.com/mod/modmenu/versions) or [Catalogue](https://www.curseforge.com/minecraft/mc-mods/catalogue-fabric) with [Menulogue](https://www.curseforge.com/minecraft/mc-mods/menulogue) will allow you to edit the config in-game!